top of page

 A community-based charity working

-They set themselves the tasks of growing new trees, supporting community tree planting, looking after existing woodlands and encouraging street tree planting.
+The trustees set themselves the tasks of growing new trees, supporting community tree planting, looking after existing woodlands and encouraging street tree planting.
 They also wanted to be a voice for trees and woodlands in Stirling Council area.

 Prof Alistair Jump FRSB, Chair